An Interview with Oystercatcher’s Suki Thompson

 It’s transform or die in today’s fast-paced industry, one that’s continually changing and evolving at the hands of innovative technologies and ideologies that shape and mold consumer behaviors.
 Look no further than the recent trends in both business and politics around the world in the last year alone.
 The needs, wants and will of the people have been transformed and have begun to disrupt the familiar in both sectors, forcing business and political leaders to be open to change in order to not just stay afloat, but to lead the transformation movement.

 According to Thompson, too often businesses rely on data for insight into their audiences.
-While consumer data has its benefits, relying too heavily on the numbers and statistics misses the point.
+While consumer data has its benefits, relying too heavily on the numbers and statistics misses the mark.
 Business leaders who successfully transform their business to represent their audiences get there by experiencing what the consumer experiences and by getting under the surface.

 While a phone company that’s in the business of retail and a political party that’s out to disrupt the male-dominant world of politics appear to have very little in common at first glance, Thompson said she found that both Mackle and Walker discussed leadership in very similar regard.
 Both agreed transparency, humility and vulnerability are strengths in modern leaders, whereas even just a decade ago, they would be seen as just the opposite.
 That, and the growing need for passionate leaders driven by purpose, are the most prominent examples of the changing leadership ideals we see today.
 Sometimes, Thompson said, understanding those changing methods of effective leadership comes down to understanding a simple analogy.